 Charles B. Wang Center Lecture Hall 1

 A little-known and shocking story from World War II is that of the "comfort women," a euphemism for an estimated 200,000 sex slaves imprisoned to service members of the Japanese Imperial Army.
-Korean-born artist Chang-Jin Lee spoke about her research and artworks currently on view at the Zodiac Gallery.
+Korean-born artist Chang-Jin Lee will speak about her research and artworks current on view at the Zodiac Gallery.

 Chang-Jin Lee is a Korean-born American artist who has exhibited internationally in the U.S., Asia and Europe, including an exhibition at The Queens Museum of Art in New York City, the Kunstmuseum Bonn in Germany, and The Incheon Women Artists' Biennale in South Korea.
 Lee has received numerous awards, including The New York State Council on the Arts Grant, The Asian Cultural Council Fellowship, The Socrates Sculpture Park Fellowship,The Asian Women Giving Circle Grant and The Lower Manhattan Cultural Council's MCAF.